Orion (spacecraft): Environmental testing

 NASA performed environmental testing of Orion from 2007 to 2011 at the Glenn Research Center Plum Brook Station in Sandusky, Ohio.
 The Center's Space Power Facility is the world's largest thermal vacuum chamber.

 Launch Abort System (LAS) testing

 ATK Aerospace successfully completed the first Orion Launch Abort System (LAS) test on November 20, 2008.
 The LAS motor could provide 500000 lbf of thrust in case an emergency situation should arise on the launch pad or during the first 300000 ft of the rocket's climb to orbit.

-On March 2, 2009, a full size, full weight command module mockup (pathfinder) began its journey from the Langley Research Center to the White Sands Missile Range, New Mexico, for at-gantry launch vehicle assembly training and for LES testing.
-On May 10, 2010, NASA successfully executed the LES PAD-Abort-1 test at White Sands New Mexico, launching a boilerplate (mock-up) Orion capsule to an altitude of approximately 6000 ft.
+On March 2, 2009, a full size, full weight command module mockup (pathfinder) began its journey from the Langley Research Center to White Sands Missile Range in southern New Mexico for at-gantry launch vehicle assembly training and for LES testing.
+On May 10, 2010, NASA successfully executed the LES PAD-Abort-1 test at White Sands, launching a boilerplate (mock-up) Orion capsule to an altitude of approximately 6000 ft.
 The test used three solid-fuel rocket motors – the main thrust motor, an attitude control motor and the jettison motor.